dedalus94/cloud-formation-IAC-scripts/README.md

-# Udacity Cloud DevOps Engineer Nanodegree
-# subsection 'Deploy Infrastruction as Code (IAC)'
+# Udacity Cloud DevOps Engineer Nanodegree - 'Deploy Infrastructure as Code (IAC)'

 ## File structure of the project